Lowkymovin/CodexClient/README.md

 - **Fake Alerts**: Popups like "Hack Detected!" or "You're too OP!" appear randomly.
 - **Fake Ban Screen**: A humorous ban screen that only the user sees.

-### 📚 **Educational Additions**
-- A built-in tutorial explaining how hacked clients work and why they harm online communities.
-- Promotes fair play and ethical gaming practices.

 --- **Now for the real shit CPvP Features
 ⚔️ Advanced CPvP Features
 Auto Double Tap (DTap)